 The rubble remains of the city walls and buildings exhibit its stone construction.

 The architecture is similar to that found at Chichen Itza, but on a much smaller scale.
 A stepped base, serving as the temple's foundation, leads to El Castillo (The Castle), the site's most imposing building.
-The steps leading to Templo del Dios Descendente (Temple of the Descending God) has a similar temple substructure.

 The well-preserved Templo de las Pinturas (Temple of the Frescos) is comprised of two levels and contains colored murals on its inner walls.
 The lower level displays a colonnade leading to an inner temple room.
 And, the outer temple is decorated with a series of stucco figures in bas-relief and carved masks.